MPAS-Dev/MPAS-Limited-Area/README.md

 If you encounter a bug and wish to report it, please do so on this Github repository's Issues page!
 Thank you!

+# Release Notes <a name="release">

+## 1.1

+* Change units for specifying the radius in the circle points method from kilometers to meters.

+## 1.0

+* Initial public release
+* Subsets mpas grid.nc and static.nc files